Training and qualifications

 What qualifications can I gain?

 The qualifications available to you range from Certificate I to Certificate IV, Diplomas, Vocational Graduate Qualifications, and Masters and Doctorates in both Community Services and Disability.
-Find out more about qualifications in community services and disability. (pdf)

 • Certificate III – for workers carrying out activities which support a defined range of skilled work